TrySpace/GPT-Helper/README.md

-This is a fork of: https://github.com/jas3333/GPT-Helper and is updated to work with `typescript`, `@mui` and works on mobile.
+This is a fork of: https://github.com/jas3333/GPT-Helper and is updated to work with `typescript`, uses `@mui` components and works on mobile.

 ## GPT Helper